abhijitb/forjeon/README.md

 ### Quick Start
 1. **Install and activate** the Forjeon plugin
-2. **Create a new post/page** and add a Tabs block from the Forjeon category
+2. **Create a new post/page** and look for the **🎨 Forjeon** button in the editor header
-3. **Customize typography** using the enhanced controls in the sidebar
+3. **Click the Forjeon button** to open the floating toolbar
-4. **Explore styling options** - Multiple tab styles, responsive behavior, and professional animations
+4. **Explore typography controls** - Select any text block and use the Typography tab
+5. **Add professional blocks** - Insert a Tabs block from the Forjeon category

 ### Current Features Tour
+- **🎨 Forjeon Toolbar** - Click the header button to access a floating, draggable toolbar with tabbed interface
-- **Enhanced Typography Panel** - Access advanced letter spacing, line height, and text shadow controls through the Forjeon sidebar
+- **Advanced Typography Controls** - Real-time preview for letter spacing, line height, and text shadow adjustments
 - **Professional Tabs Block** - Choose from Default, Pills, or Underline styles with responsive accordion behavior
-- **Real-time Preview** - See changes instantly as you adjust typography and styling options
+- **Header Integration** - Seamless access via native WordPress editor header button (no sidebar clutter)
+- **Drag & Drop Interface** - Move the toolbar anywhere within the viewport for optimal workflow

 ## 🔌 Configuration